 Opportunities at AEI

-The Summer Institute brings together a select group of undergraduates, chosen through a competitive admissions process, for a monthlong, fully-funded experience debating ideas about liberty and free enterprise and learning the principles and methods of public policy analysis.
+The AEI Summer Institute brings together a select group of undergraduates, chosen through a competitive admissions process, for a six-week, fully funded experience debating ideas about liberty and free enterprise and learning the principles and methods of public policy analysis.
 Students work with and learn from AEI scholars and fellows.
 Applications are closed for the summer of 2014.
 Click here to learn more.

 Class Visits at AEI

-AEI often hosts college groups and classes for tours and meetings with our scholars.
-These opportunities allow students and professors to engage our scholars on specific topics of interest.
+AEI often hosts college groups and classes for private meetings with our scholars.
+These opportunities allow students and professors to engage with our scholars on specific topics of interest.
 To request a class visit, please email CampusPrograms@aei.org.